Edinburgh Parallel Computing Centre: History

 EPCC was established in 1990, following on from the earlier Edinburgh Concurrent Supercomputer Project and chaired by Jeffery Collins from 1991.
 From 2002 to 2016 EPCC was part of the University's School of Physics & Astronomy, becoming an independent Centre of Excellence within the University's College of Science and Engineering in August 2016.

 It was extensively involved in all aspects of Grid computing including: developing Grid middleware and architecture tools to facilitate the uptake of e-Science; developing business applications and collaborating in scientific applications and demonstration projects.

 The Centre was a founder member of the UK's National e-Science Centre (NeSC), the hub of Grid and e-Science activity in the UK.
 EPCC and NeSC were both partners in OMII-UK, which offers consultancy and products to the UK e-Science community.
 EPCC was also a founder partner of the Numerical Algorithms and Intelligent Software Centre (NAIS).

 EPCC has hosted a variety of supercomputers over the years, including several Meiko Computing Surfaces, a Thinking Machines CM-200 Connection Machine, and a number of Cray systems including a Cray T3D and T3E.
+In October 2023 it was selected as the preferred site of the first UK exascale computer.
+In June 2025, funding of £750 million for a new supercomputer was confirmed by the Chancellor of the Exchequer Rachel Reeves.